aryansdomain/IGCSE-Pseudocode-IDE/README.md

 The IDE is open-source, free-to-use, has no ads, and never collects your personal information without your consent.

 ## Language
-Following are some guidelines that the interpreter uses, that do not follow from reading the [official rules](https://igcse-ide.com/rules.pdf).
+Following are some guidelines that the interpreter uses, that do not directly follow from reading the [official rules](https://igcse-ide.com/rules.pdf).
 * Identifiers (Variable/constant/function names)
     * DECLARE does not initialize a variable or a constant, it must be set with a value (`Num <- 5`) before being operated on.
     * Identifiers that differ only in case (AbCd vs aBcD) will be treated as the same, and a warning will be output.